 Those fake reviews were identified through various indicators such as, poor grammar or lack of real genuine details about experience.
 Some reviews showed repetitive patterns, copy and paste reviews, generic language, written by AI or bots, or came from newly created accounts with no other activity.
 An abrupt surge in either positive or negative reviews over a short perioud of time also signaled potential manipulations.
 Positive reviews often had overly self promotional content or professional language, aimed at boosting star ratings, while negative ones aimed to lower rankings without offering critique, first hand knowledge or insights.
 Additionally, some many reviews flagged by platforms as suspicious or hidden, that show that platforms have filtering systems in place but they can’t catch all “bad players”.

 Our research uncovered that just over half, 53%, of online reviews are authentic.
 These reviews typically offer first hand experiences of interacting with business or purchasing a product or service.
-They are well written, often accompanied by order or transaction confirmations by the network as well, come from established accounts, and provide genuine feedback valuable for future customers.
+They are well written, often accompanied by order or transaction confirmations by the network as well, come from established accounts, and provide genuine feedback.

 With over 23% fake reviews and only half real ones, consumers must be cautious when relying on online reviews to make purchasing decisions.
 While reviews can provide valuable insights into products or services, the prevalence of fake and misleading reviews creates confusion and lead to creating unpleasant shopping experiences.
 Consumers should look beyond star ratings and carefully examine into the content of reviews, assessing factors like the reviewer credibility, genuine experiences, consistency across multiple sources, and lack of “red flags” like self promotion or bot generated content.